rockerest/validly/README.md

 validly
 =======

-An extensible, dependencyless, Javascript validation engine
+An extensible, dependencyless*, Javascript validation engine

+* Depends on an AMD module loader